 In parts one and two, depending on the particular degree, you will be able to choose to specialise in particular fields or maintain a balance of interests.
-This flexibility is achieved via a number of optional modules including modules on subjects such as:
+This flexibility is achieved via a number of optional modules.

-The BSc Environmental Geoscience and BA Geography with Business degrees are more prescribed with regard to optional pathways than the single honours degrees, to allow for learning in the associated disciplines.
+The BSc Environmental Geoscience and BA Geography with Business degrees are more prescribed with regard to optional modules than the single honours degrees, to allow for learning in the associated disciplines.

 Your typical week's work may feel strange at first after school or college since there are fewer timetabled teaching hours.
 You can expect to attend about 10-15 hours of lectures, practical work and tutorials per week in the first year.